carpentriesoffline/offlinedatasci/paper.md

-and Jupyter), 3) up-to-date mirrors of the package repositories used to install data science packages (CRAN, PyPI), and 4) online lesson materials configured for local viewing (currently a selection of Carpentries workshop lessons with their respective practice data sets).
+and Jupyter), 3) up-to-date mirrors of the package repositories used to install data science packages (CRAN, PyPI), and 4) online lesson materials configured for local viewing (currently a selection of [Carpentries](https://carpentries.org) workshop lessons with their respective practice data sets).

 ## Software Design (Methods)

 This package is designed for two use cases.
-The original design focused on instructors teaching data science in Internet limited environments using a Raspberry Pi, or other local computer capable of serving content over WiFi, that students would connect to to access data, installers, package repositories, and lesson material.
-This local server would serve as a replacement for a connection to the world wide web.
-The Offlinedatasci package was designed to make creating and updating the content on this local teaching server easier.
+The original design focused on instructors teaching data science in Internet limited environments using a Raspberry Pi, or a local computer capable of serving content over WiFi, that would provide students with access to data, installers, package repositories, and lesson material.
+This local server would serve as a replacement for a connection to the Internet.
+The offlinedatasci package was designed to make creating and updating the content on this local teaching server easier.
 To make the software more broadly useful it has been designed to be helpful to both individual learners outside of a workshop and for individuals working in data